 At the park, you can camp in an RV or tent, rent one of the two-bedroom cabins, walk, hike, or bike 16 miles of trails, visit the petting zoo, enjoy a train ride, explore a pioneer homestead, or play miniature golf.
 Fly fishing for trout is available in season in Black Creek feeding the magnificent falls.

 Special events at the park include Smoke on the Falls, which is the annual Kansas City Bar-B-Q Society Cook-off held in the spring, and Art on the Rocks, an arts and craft show held in the fall.

-Pro Tip: The two-bedroom cabins are particularly nice in the fall.
+Pro Tip: The two-bedroom cabins are particularly nice for a getaway in the fall.
 The colors of the trees are spectacular, the fireplace is cozy, and the sounds of Black Creek which can be seen from the back porch are mesmerizing.

 Mater’s Pizza and Pasta Emporium reigns as the oldest restaurant in the downtown historic district, but through the years it has been joined by two dozen other eateries.
 The most recent ones are S.A.
 Cantina, Las Brisas Mexican Restaurant, NOLA on 2nd (a block and a half off Broad Street), and Scoop de Jour, serving great ice cream.